FireDragonGameStudio/FmvMaker/README.md

 Let's try to build a circle, where our player can move from **UniqueVideoName** to **NextUniqueVideoName**.
 From there to **AnotherUniqueVideoName** and from **AnotherUniqueVideoName** back to **UniqueVideoName**.
 Usually there is some kind of video elemtent to start.
 We'll use **UniqueVideoName** for that.
 As a result we need a fourth video element called **DifferentUniqueVideoName** to have a video transition from **AnotherUniqueVideoName** back to **UniqueVideoName**.
 This results in a simple circular video route through our game.
 Pls note that neede the **Clickables** will be created within the next sections.

+IMPORTANT: The **UniqueVideoName** and **DifferentUniqueVideoName** are representing basically the same video element, but offer different approaches to the player.

 ```javascript
 {
   "VideoList": [{